 Texas Felony Charges and Penalties

 Any felony charge is a serious matter and could change the direction of your life.
 Before anything else, call a capable lawyer to handle the damage and advise you on your options.
 We are committed to maintaining open and honest communication with you.
-As experts in the field, we can provide experienced advice and aggressive representation that is unparalleled in the community.
+As experts in the field, our Dallas felony lawyers can provide experienced advice and aggressive representation that is unparalleled in the community.